eigenform/zno/zno-book/src/midcore.md

 There is one read port for each entry in the decode window.
 The index of a free physical register is always being driven over the read port (if a register is available), along with a `valid` bit.
-When the `alloc` bit for a read port is held high by the user, the corresponding physical register is marked for use on the next clock cycle.
+When the `alloc` bit on a read port is held high, the corresponding physical register is marked as in-use starting on the next clock cycle.

 ## Register Map